 Over the past five years, BorderPass has won seven international awards — the award for SU’s Global Impact Competition, the first prize at the Asian Entrepreneurship Award in Tokyo in 2016, the Amadeus Next Startup of the Year 2016, Hello Tomorrow, the top 500 Global Deep Tech Startups in Paris in 2017, a special innovation prize for the MIST competition assisted by the ADB-Australian Aid in Mekong, Digital Travel APAC 2018 (biggest impact on the industry going forward) and Best New Startup 2018 at the JetBlue Technology Ventures & FTE Asia awards.

 How big is BorderPass?
 “Huge,” Faisal says wryly.
 “About five of us.
 There is the chief technology officer, a guy from Delhi, a girl from Ipoh and a millennial who does not act like one but works like crazy.
 I am the dumbest person in the company and everyone reminds me of that.
 They do all the high IQ stuff while I do the PowerPoint slides.”

-While he did forget which month the general election was held last year and what comes after July, he did read law at Cambridge University and do his Master of Laws at Columbia University.
+While he did forget which month the general election was held last year and what comes after July, he did read law at Cambridge University and do his Masters of Law at Columbia University.
 He was also a Fulbright scholar.

 However, Faisal would rather not talk about all that, especially about going to the actual Cambridge University.
 “I would appreciate it if that is not included in the article because I have heard that a Parti Bersatu member wants to throw Cambridge graduates into the river.”